janrinze/TODOsAfterInstallDebian/README.md

-# TODOsAfterInstallDebian testing/bookworm on Aarch64
+# TODOs after installing Debian testing/bookworm on Aarch64

+In general LXQT or LXDE is a good alternative for lightweight desktops.

 ## Libre Office under LXQT is extremely slow
 ### solution:
-Add SAL_USE_VCLPLUGIN=qt5 to /usr/share/lxqt/session.conf under the category [Environment]
+Add `SAL_USE_VCLPLUGIN=qt5` to `/usr/share/lxqt/session.conf` under the category `[Environment]`

 ## Default utillities are missing
 ```